Go Rest High on That Mountain: Content

-"Go Rest High on That Mountain" is a tribute to an unnamed party who has died.
+"Go Rest High on That Mountain" is a tribute to Vince Gill's step brother who has died recently before the song was composed.
 It is composed in the key of D major with a slow tempo, largely following the chord pattern D-G-D-A-D.

 Gill added a third verse in December 2019 saying “Yeah, it doesn’t make much sense, does it?” he told People.
 “Yeah, ‘Leave it alone, you idiot!’
 That should be my mantra.
 But in my heart, I think this makes it better.”

+Cover versions

+Country music singer Carrie Underwood covered the song from the television special CMT Giants: Vince Gill.

 Critical reception

 Deborah Evans Price of Billboard magazine reviewed the song favorably calling the song "beautiful, majestic, and easily one of the best singles of Gill's already distinguished career."
 She goes on to say that the composition "boasts a touching spiritual lyric and Gill's consistently impeccable vocal delivery."
 In 2019, Rolling Stone ranked "Go Rest High on That Mountain" No. 17 on its list of the 40 Saddest Country Songs of All Time.

 The song won the CMA's Song of the Year award in 1996 and a BMI Most-Performed Song award in 1997.
 It also received two Grammy Awards for Best Male Country Vocal Performance and Best Country Song in the 38th Grammy Awards.
 The single reached No. 14 on the Country Singles chart in 1995.
 It has sold 857,000 digital copies in the US since becoming available for download.

+In 2003, the song ranked #60 on CMT's 100 Greatest Songs in Country Music."